stanleyhon/cse-helpme/README.md

 If you do not remove the job, people may still come and try to help you - but the job will eventually expire.

+If you request help again, before your first job has expired, it will replace your first help request.

 ## Helping someone

 If you want to help people, make sure you install the script first, so you can receive